antononcube/MathematicaForPrediction/MarkdownDocuments/AI-vision-via-WL.md

 ### Configuration and synthesis

-Here we synthesize a response of a image description request:
+Here we synthesize a response of an image description request:

 ```mathematica
 LLMVisionSynthesize["Describe the image.", imgBarChart, "MaxTokens" -> 600]